dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 2. You're no longer testing things like loading states, or you'd have to declare mock implementations for these as well, and that would be tedious.
 3. Jest module mocking will only work for Jest.
 How would you render this component in Storybook?

-You can do a kind of module mocking in Storybook by hacking the webpack config, [see this part of their documentation](https://storybook.js.org/docs/react/writing-stories/build-pages-with-storybook#mocking-imports).
-[Permalink](https://web.archive.org/web/20230927053111/https://storybook.js.org/docs/react/writing-stories/build-pages-with-storybook#mocking-imports).
-This the [`storybook-addon-manual-mocks`](https://storybook.js.org/addons/storybook-addon-manual-mocks) possibly does the same thing though I haven't used it.
+You can do a kind of module mocking in Storybook by hacking the webpack config, [see this part of their documentation](https://storybook.js.org/docs/react/writing-stories/build-pages-with-storybook#mocking-imports). <sup>[Permalink](https://web.archive.org/web/20230927053111/https://storybook.js.org/docs/react/writing-stories/build-pages-with-storybook#mocking-imports)</sup>

+The [`storybook-addon-manual-mocks`](https://storybook.js.org/addons/storybook-addon-manual-mocks) addon possibly does the same thing though I haven't used it.

 I have used the former technique, and it works, and it allowed me to write Storybooks for components that were otherwise too complicated.